splvm/summer_love_paper_meetup/README.md

 - 8/2/2021: our third *summer love paper meetup* will be live on Aug 7th, 2021.
 We will be reviewing the [Kafka](https://s3.amazonaws.com/systemsandpapers/papers/Kafka.pdf) paper together!
 Bring your questions!
 - 7/15/2021: our second *summer love paper meetup* will be live on July 24th, 2021.
 We will be reviewing the famous Dynamo paper together!
 Bring your questions!
 - 6/21/2021: our first *summer love paper meetup* will start on July 10th, 2021.
+- 8/27/2021: The 21' Summer 💙 Paper Meetup is offcially ended!
+Thanks for anyone joining us.
+Please join our System Meetup phase 2: Databse on late september if you are interested in learning the fundamentals about database management system!
+More info to come on early september.

 ### Papers to contribute 🥂
 - Check out this [Google Docs](https://docs.google.com/document/d/1Vdo5je-jpJctzs_ulOCCQy6_JCZEP4PLlN8ddJEJV9o/edit)